Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

   * Also creates 6 transfers.
 * Specifics of the logic can be seen in [main.rs](../../../utils/nft-utils/src/main.rs) and [lib.rs](../../../utils/nft-utils/src/lib.rs)
 * The tables can be explored by connecting to postgres and running sample queries
-* running the following query can show the top owners for a specific collection
+* Running the following query can show the top owners for a specific collection
 ```bash
 postgres=# SELECT owner, count
            FROM top_owners